regionjs/region-core/docs/Document.md

 `param` is what `Promise` may need.
 Promise is called when needed and pass the `param`.

-`forceUpdate: true | false`, default as `false`, throttles if the last load call is in the past 5 minutes.

-`forceUpdate: true` calls Promise at once.
+`forceUpdate: true | false`, default as `false`, throttles if the last load call is in the past time that is set.
+If you don't config expireTime, you may not use forceUpdate.
+And `forceUpdate: true` calls Promise at once.

 `format` effects after promise resolved and before result is stored, you may do some heavy-calculating task and side effects.
 It may be something like `(result, snapshot) => result.map(...)`.